artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

 #.
 Verify metadata directory checksums: if the checksums in the metadata
-   directory cannot be verified (i.e. if a file is missing or corrupted) the micro-service will fail and the transfer will be moved in the failed directory.
+   directory cannot be verified (i.e. if a file is missing or corrupted) the microservice will fail and the transfer will be moved in the failed directory.

 #.
-Scan for viruses: if a virus is found the micro-service will fail and the
+Scan for viruses: if a virus is found the microservice will fail and the
    transfer will be moved in the failed directory.

 #.
 Characterize and extract metadata: if FITS processing fails, the micro-